-- a.
+- b.
+From the Compression drop-down list, select MJPEG according to the required image quality and storage limitations.
+The Quality Level drop-down list is displayed. - c.
 From the Quality Level drop-down list, select High, Mid, or Low.
 The default is Mid.
 High produces the highest image quality, but increases the file size.
-Low produces the lowest image quality and decreases the file size. - c.
+Low produces the lowest image quality and decreases the file size. - d.
 In the DSCP text box, enter a value between 0-63.
-The default DSCP value is 0 (DSCP disabled).
+See instructions above for Stream1. - e.
+Set the Frame Rate slider to the desired value.
+See instructions above for Stream1.